vargspjut/wlog/README.md

 ```

 ### Structured logs
-*wlog* provides support for structured logs allowing the addition of fields to a `Logger` global scope and also create scoped logger.
+*wlog* provides support for structured logs allowing additional fields to be added to a mutable `Logger` instance.
+This includes the default logger and any new loggers created with wlog.New(...).
+You can also create a scoped logger based on any Logger instance that will inherit the fields from the parent Logger.
 See the code snippet below:

 ```golang
 package main